Samsung/lwnode/docs/Debugger.md

 `lwnode` provides preliminary debugging capabilities via VS code.
 This document shows you how to debug a `hello.js`.

-We assume `lwnode` is checkouted out in the `lwnode` directory in the following code example.
-The default directory can be either `lwnode` or `node-escargot` depending on from which repo the source code has checkouted out.
+We assume `lwnode` is checked out in the `lwnode` directory in the following code example.

 ## 1. Setup VS Code for lwnode